VNGRD/quartz/content/notes/bluer than a butterfly.md

 Silence.
 The ghost continued to play with his hair.
 Rune tried to ignore what feeling swelled in his chest from the act.

 “You should cut this sometime.
-Is it not getting tiresome having such long hair in the midst of battle?”
+Is it not getting tiresome having such long hair in the midst of battle?” his ghost mused.

 “The enemy does the cutting for me,” Rune responded, continuing to keep his eyes closed even though he knew full well that sleep was no longer coming back to him.
 “I could care less.
 Besides, it's never impeded me that much.”

+“How strange.”

+The silence that followed irked him, and he immediately sat up and stared at Zenos right in his eyes.

+“What are we doing?”
+Rune demanded, and the former crown prince merely gave him one of his knowing smiles.

+“What do you think, my dear friend?”
+Zenos asked just as immediately.
+“You're conversing with someone long dead.
+Don't let your comrades catch you in the act.”
+Rune rolled his eyes and fell back onto the covers of the bed.

+“Not the first time I've had to talk with the dead,” he mumbled, defeated.
+Zenos hummed at the response.

+“Do you suppose I’ll be the last?”

+“I hope so.”
+Rune turned to his side, facing away from Zenos.
+“There’s already too many of them to count.”